OpenTranslationBible/open-bible/en-GB/18.Job/md/job-05.md

 ## Job 5:12

-> He frustrates the schemes of the shrewd,
+> He thwarts the plans of the shrewd,
-> So that their hands cannot attain success.
+> So that their hands cannot achieve success.

 ## Job 5:13

-> He captures the wise by their own cleverness,
+> He ensnares the wise in their own cunning,
-> And the advice of the cunning is quickly thwarted.
+> And the counsel of the crafty is swiftly overturned.

 ## Job 5:14